Video Editor Jobs Entry Level

 Overloading Projects

-A typical misstep in Video Editor Jobs Entry Level is adding multiple transitions:
+A typical misstep in Video Editor Jobs Entry Level is adding too many effects:

 Ignoring Audio